knoxgraeme/hackathon2025/docs/user-guide.md

 ---

+## About PixieDirector's AI Pipeline

+PixieDirector uses a sophisticated multi-agent AI system:

+1. **Voice Conversation Agent** (ElevenLabs): Conducts natural dialogue about your vision
+2. **Context Extraction Agent** (Gemini 2.5 Flash): Analyzes conversation and extracts structured data
+3. **Location Scout Agent**: Generates Vancouver-specific locations with local knowledge
+4. **Shot Planning Agent**: Creates 15-20 detailed shots matched to your locations
+5. **Storyboard Visualization Agent** (Google Imagen 3): Generates up to 6 storyboard images in parallel

+Total time from conversation end to complete plan: **30-45 seconds**

+## Vancouver-Specific Features

+PixieDirector is optimized for Vancouver photography:
+- **Local Knowledge**: Curated database of photographer-friendly locations
+- **Permit Information**: Clear guidance on when permits are required
+- **Weather Considerations**: Backup indoor locations for rainy days
+- **Accessibility Notes**: Information about parking and transit access
+- **Best Times**: Specific timing recommendations for each location
+- **Hidden Gems**: Lesser-known spots favored by local photographers

+## Privacy & Data

+- **No Account Required**: Use PixieDirector without signing up
+- **Local Storage**: Shot progress saved only on your device
+- **Shareable Links**: Create read-only views for clients
+- **Voice Data**: Conversations processed securely via ElevenLabs

 ## Final Tips

-Remember, the AI Photography Assistant is designed to:
+Remember, PixieDirector is designed to:
+- **Transform planning** from hours to minutes
-- **Inspire creativity** with new location ideas
+- **Inspire creativity** with AI-powered visualization
-- **Save planning time** with intelligent recommendations
-- **Improve your shoots** with technical guidance
-- **Build confidence** with detailed shot plans
+- **Keep you organized** with shot tracking
+- **Enable collaboration** through easy sharing
+- **Work anywhere** as an installable PWA

-The more you use it, the better you'll become at describing your vision and getting exactly the recommendations you need.
+The more you use it, the better you'll become at having productive conversations with the AI to get exactly the shoot plan you envision.

 Happy shooting! 📸✨